 Limitations: Navigate on Autopilot only works with AP2 hardware vehicles, on freeways and (currently) requires driver confirmation of lane changes, except for direct freeway exits.

-Compared to Others: No other system currently has something this advanced on the road for consumers today and it’s really an early glimpse of future Full Self-Driving.
+Compared to Others: No other system currently has something this advanced on the road for consumers today and it’s really an early glimpse of future autonomous driving.

 One of the most challenging and stressful aspects of everyday driving can be parking, especially parallel parking.
 More and more car manufacturers are now offering assisted parking technology for both in parallel and perpendicular spots.
 One advantage electric vehicles have in this area over traditional cars is that electric vehicles can fully drive the car into the spot, automatically switching between forward and reverse and applying the brakes.
 Transitional gas-powered vehicles with transmissions, such as the Volvo XC90 will automatically steer the car, but require the user to apply the gas and brake – potentially causing issues if the driver is paying attention to the parking guidance system.